c-/weeSpindel/README.md

 reports using ESP-NOW.
 A ESP-NOW-to-MQTT (ESP32 with W5500 ethernet) gateway makes the sensor results available in Home Assistant.
 With this arrangement, the entire wake-read-send-sleep cycle is approximately 250ms.

+Note that we don't bother with something like a MOSFET to cut power to the MPU module; between it and the (on my board, at least) Torex XC6204 LDO it'll use maybe 5uA during sleep.
+We do remove the LED though.